 (a) Background: The Image Storage and Retrieval System (ISRS) is a web-based system that permits an on-line immediate query and retrieval of biometric image sets and associated biographical data.
 Each biometric image set pertains to a specific individual and consists of a photograph, signature, and fingerprint used to produce an identity document issued by the INS.
-The system is available via the INS Intranet and has a database applicants name and date of birth, and card serial number.
+The system is available via the INS Intranet and has a database dexed data fields include the alien registration number, receipt number, applicants name and date of birth, and card serial number.
 These data fields will aid the inspector to initiate a timely query, retrieval and display of the stored images.

-(b) Documents contained in the ISRS.
-The ISRS provides digitized photograph, fingerprint, and signature images of the Resident Alien Card, Form I-551 issued from1989 (revised and optical version) to present.

-If an alien obtained residency from 1984 to 1989, a microfilm image may be available by contacting the Forensic Document Laboratory (FDL) at (703) 285-2482.
+- (b) Documents contained in the ISRS.
+The ISRS provides digitized photograph, fingerprint, and signature images of the Resident Alien Card, Form I-551 issued from 1989 (revised and optical version) to present. - If an alien obtained residency from 1984 to 1989, a microfilm image may be available by contacting the Forensic Document Laboratory (FDL) at (703) 285-2482.